 - People with borderline personality disorders, in particular, can learn new ways of expressing themselves and the best ways of interacting with the community at large

-Strengths Of EFT
+The Strengths And Benefits Of EFT

-- The application of EFT has been validated through empirical research making it an excellent option for those wanting to overcome emotional issues through science-backed therapies
+- The application of EFT has been validated through empirical research making it an excellent option for those wanting to overcome issues through science-backed therapies

 - A better understanding of individual and partner's needs

 - Helps in achieving a strong and lasting relationship